Qcsmith03/Major-Project-30/proposal..md

 # major project proposal

 ## discription
-Here i will describe what i am going to build. i wish to build a dance dance revolution
+Here i will describe what i am going to build. i wish to build a gambling ring

 ## must have list
+- bet
-- start screen
+- what to bet on screen
-- arrows that appear and disapear
-- random arrows
-- instruction
-- click arrows (up down left right)
-- music

 ## nice to have list
 //- working game
-- more than 1 level
-- sound
-- pause screen
+-